ChannelEngine: categorization

 Export categories

-To export a marketplace's complete list of categories, click Browse at the bottom of the Categorization page and then click Export categories.
+To see a marketplace's complete list of categories, click Browse at the bottom of the Categorization page and then click Export categories.
 The available formats are CSV and CSV for Excel.
+Click Download to download a CSV file, which contains the list of categories.

 Comments